Altamont, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $48,359, and the median income for a family was $67,465.
 Males had a median income of $37,773 versus $26,037 for females.
 The per capita income for the city was $27,534.
 About 7.7% of families and 12.5% of the population were below the poverty line, including 17.9% of those under age 18 and 8.7% of those age 65 or over.

 Arts and culture

 Points of interest

 Altamont is home to the Effingham County Fairgrounds, at which the Effingham County Fair has been held annually in the first week of August since 1945.
 Each year the Effingham County Fair hosts nationally known country singers, a touring rodeo, two ITPA truck and tractor pulls, a queen pageant, a talent show, Standardbred and Thoroughbred races, and a demolition derby.
 The fairgrounds were once host to the Illinois High School rodeo finals, and currently host the Mill Road Thresherman's gathering and the annual Schützenfest.

 The Dr. Charles M. Wright House is a Victorian style home built in 1889 by Dr. C.M.
 Wright on a 5 acre tract on upper North Main Street, where there had been a two-story frame house that was the Wright family home.
 Wright planned the house himself but the final design (with Wright's approval) was by Edwardsville, Illinois, architect, C. H. Spilman.
 The builder was Charles Hanker of Toledo, Illinois, for a $17,965 with the owner furnishing the materials.
 The total cost, not including furnishings, was approximately $35,000.
 The house has 18 furnished rooms, including seven bedrooms.
 On May 8, 1986, the house was put on the National Register of Historic Places.

 Ballard Nature Center is a 217 acre nature preserve and educational center located east of Altamont.
 It includes 107 acre of woodland, 15 acre of restored prairie, 10 acre of shallow water wetlands and 85 acre of agricultural land.
 Ernie Ballard donated 210 acre for the site of a nature center and the funds to construct a visitor center.
 He developed a non-profit 501 (C) 3 foundation, in August 1999, to oversee development and management of the center.
 Construction of the log building began in October 1999.
 It opened to the public in July 2000.
 In 2014, the Glen Mathias family donated another 7 acres of land adjacent to the original 210 acres.